 A move toward small-ship cruising

-Small cruise lines capable of carrying fewer than 250 people, including passengers and crew, are excluded from the CDC ban on cruising and are currently permitted to sail in the U.S. Some smaller lines have announced their return to sailing, including American Cruise Lines, which operates boats with capacities between 100 and 190 passengers on American rivers and plans to begin sailing again later this month (it's even launching a new ship, American Jazz, on the Mississippi on Sept.
-26).
+Small cruise lines capable of carrying fewer than 250 people, including passengers and crew, are excluded from the CDC protocols on cruising and are permitted to sail in the U.S. Some smaller lines have announced their return to sailing, including American Cruise Lines, which operates boats with capacities between 100 and 190 passengers on American rivers and plans to begin sailing with a few trips in December (it has even launched a new ship, American Jazz, on the Mississippi this fall).

 Planning way ahead — with flexibility

-While many cruise lines have not announced when they will resume sailing, most are selling future itineraries with flexible cancellation policies that allow travelers to roll their investment forward to a future cruise if they decide to cancel.
-So many travelers who'd planned to sail in 2020 have already rebooked for 2021 that space is getting tight for some popular itineraries, says June Kleier, a travel adviser based in Scottsdale, Arizona.
-She adds that many were given 125 percent credit on their future sailings and so have been upgrading to nicer cabins.
+Given the surge of infections globally and shifting regulations, most cruise lines are selling future itineraries with flexible cancellation policies that allow travelers to roll their investment forward to a future cruise if they decide to cancel.
+And now space is getting tight for some popular itineraries because so many people who had planned to sail in 2020 have already rebooked for 2021, says June Kleier, a travel adviser based in Scottsdale, Arizona.
+She adds that many received 125 percent credit on their future sailings and so they have been upgrading to nicer cabins.

 Editor's note: This story was originally published on September 1, 2020.
 It's been updated to reflect new developments, including the CDC’s changes to its rules for cruise lines.